julesser/CppND-Capstone-Snake-Game/README.md

 ## Rubric Points

 #### Loops, Functions, I/O
-- [ ] The project demonstrates an understanding of C++ functions and control structures.
+- [x] The project demonstrates an understanding of C++ functions and control structures.
-- [ ] The project accepts user input and processes the input.
+- [x] The project accepts user input and processes the input.

 #### Object Oriented Programming
-- [ ] The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+- [x] The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
-- [ ] All class data members are explicitly specified as public, protected, or private.
+- [x] All class data members are explicitly specified as public, protected, or private.
-- [ ] All class member functions document their effects, either through function names, comments, or formal documentation.
+- [x] All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.

 #### Memory Management
-- [ ] The project makes use of references in function declarations.
+- [x] The project makes use of references in function declarations.

+#### Concurrency
+- [ ] Due to time constraints, these have not been integrated at this stage.

 ## CC Attribution-ShareAlike 4.0 International